The Pros and Cons of Living Near a Lake

 Free radicals are organic molecules that are responsible for aging and tissue damage.
 In a nutshell, living by water can help you live longer.

-Beauty #2: The Sounds You Hear Near the Lake
+The Sounds You Hear Near the Lake Will Help You Rest Better

 The chances are that if you have visited a spa or gone for a massage, calming sounds come from the facilities speakers.